Islam in the United States: Education and income

 The household income levels of American Muslims are about as evenly distributed as the general American population.

 When it comes to education, the Institute for Social Policy and Understanding reported in 2017 that across the board, American Muslims, Protestants, and Catholics have similar education levels.
 It has also been found that Muslim women (73%) are more likely than Muslim men (57%) to go on to pursue higher education beyond high school, and they are also more likely to report being in the middle class.

-Current estimates show that there are 270 full-time Islamic schools that enrol between 26,000 and 35,500 students in the United States.
+Current estimates show that there are 270 full-time Islamic schools that enroll between 26,000 and 35,500 students in the United States.
 Islamic k-12 schools typically teach tawhid, or belief that God is the creator and sustainer of the universe; ilm, the imperative to seek knowledge; and ta’lim, and specific teaching about the Qur’an and ahadith.
 Some private Islamic schools in the United States cater to specific ethnic and/or cultural communities.
-Others enrol students from diverse backgrounds and ethnicities.
+Others enroll students from diverse backgrounds and ethnicities.
 Specific subject that are taught include Arabic, Qur’an, and Islamic studies along with academic subjects such as math, science, English, history, civics, and in some schools, art and music.
 Typically Islamic schools integrate religious knowledge throughout the curricula, incorporate prayer into their daily schedules, require modest dress, and serve halal food.

 Among South Asians in the country, the large Pakistani American community stands out as particularly well educated and prosperous, with education and income levels exceeding those of U.S.-born whites.
-Many are professionals, especially in medicine (they account for 2.7-5% of America's physicians), scientists, engineers, and financial analysts, and there are also a large number of entrepreneurs.
+Many are professionals, especially in medicine (they account for 2.7–5% of America's physicians), scientists, engineers, and financial analysts, and there are also a large number of entrepreneurs.
 There are more than 15,000 medical doctors practicing medicine in the USA who are of Pakistani origin alone and the number of Pakistani American millionaires was reported to be in the thousands.
 Shahid Khan is a Pakistani-born American multi billionaire businessmen and owner of the Jacksonville Jaguars of the National Football League (NFL) making him the first and only ethnic minority member to own one, he also owns English Premier League team Fulham F.C., and automobile parts manufacturer Flex-N-Gate in Urbana, Illinois.

 45 percent of immigrant Muslims report annual household income levels of $50,000 or higher.
 This compares to the national average of 44 percent.
 Immigrant Muslims are well represented among higher-income earners, with 19 percent having annual household incomes of $100,000 or higher (compared to 16 percent for the Muslim population as a whole and 17 percent for the U.S. average).
 This is likely due to the strong concentration of Muslims in professional, managerial, and technical fields, especially in information technology, education, medicine, law, and the corporate world.